gmc-code/PC-Python/docs/python_files/csv_files.rst

 | Data is separated or delimited within the same line by a comma.
 | csv files are not restricted to using commas as delimiters.
 Other delimiters are also used, such as tabs.

+| csv files are useful as tables of values with headers for each column.

 ----

 Header rows